Sheep inc. – The future of fashion

 Image: Sheep inc.

 Has the time of style over substance ended?
 Making great fashion is no longer just about creating a pretty collection.
-Consumers are concerned more than ever with the impact of what they buy so brands are having to think more expansively.
+Consumers are concerned about the impact of what they buy.
+We take a look at the future of fashion with Sheep inc.

 “If we are to keep global warming to just 1.5 deg C then global carbon emissions must start to drop in 2020 and reach zero by 2050.
 Even that will not be enough and to ensure that we bring the warming down to 1.5 deg C by 2100 we will need to have negative carbon emissions for the rest of the century.
 The amount of negative emissions will depend on how quickly we reduce our emissions from 2020 onwards.
 One of the most efficient way of getting negative emissions is by reforestation and rewilding the landscape which has other benefits both environmental and social.”

 Mark Maslin, Professor of Climatology at University College London